sdotdev/painpoint.er-scraper/README.md

 - **Understand competitor weaknesses** to exploit
 - **Generate new product ideas** backed by evidence

-Whether you're a solo entrepreneur, product manager, or part of a development team, PainPoint.er Search helps you make data-driven decisions about what to build next.
+Whether you're a solo entrepreneur, product manager, or part of a development team, PainPoint.er Scraper helps you make data-driven decisions about what to build next.